2called-chaos/mcl/Readme.md

 - Roll the Dice
 - disable/choose handlers (instance config)
 - disable/choose commands (instance config)
-- per user aliases
-  - !alias list/remove/?
-  - !alias add <name> <command>
-  - !alias add foo !tp Troubi
-  - !alias add killall /kill @a
 - dynamic groups / permissions
   - ability to make some commands available through playtime

 ## Why is this useful?
 Normal modifications usually break on new releases and/or don't get updates for snapshot versions.
 Most other wrappers work by intercepting network data packets but this also tends to break sooner or later when things change.
 MCL on the other hand just parses console output and responds with commands.
-Unless the log output changes (which happened only once in Minecraft history as far as I know) or commands get removed MCL will continue to work.
+Unless the log output changes (~~which happened only once in Minecraft history as far as I know~~ 1.13 screwed everything) or commands get removed MCL will continue to work.
 The drawback is obviously that MCL is much more limited.

 In addition, Ruby makes it really easy to communicate and work with external services and that's where I see it's strengths and uses.
 Things which require really fast ticking checks are overkill for MCLs model.